veracruz-project/veracruz/CLI_QUICKSTART.markdown

 $ sleep 10
 ```

 ## Running the Veracruz Client

 In practice you may integrate the `veracruz-client` Rust crate directly into
-your application, sending data programatically via the Rust API, but for this
+your application, sending data programmatically via the Rust API, but for this
 example we'll use the Veracruz Client CLI interface.
 This provides the same
 functionality, but in a CLI form.